hpssjellis/my-examples-for-the-arduino-portentaH7/m09-Tensoflow/README.md

 Note: PortentaH7 has only one arduino library, but the Nano 33 BLE has a library connected with the Portenta and a library for the nRF528x boards.
 The nRF528x boards only work with my code.

+# Try the following files.
+As of August 22nd, 2020:

+1. [b01_makerML_hello_world.ino](b01_makerML_hello_world.ino) This will be the base, single file demo of the sine wave program to test on your board.
+Note the model.h file is built into this sketch to simplify uploading.
+It is your choice if you want to move it to a new tab and include that tab into your program.
+Probably best to test if it works first.
+The onbopard LED should blink and the serial plotter should show a sine wave.

+2. [b02_makerML_xor.ino](b02_makerML_xor.ino) This is my example xOr logic program.
+The TensorflowJS 20keras-xOr.html example is [here](https://www.rocksetta.com/tensorflowjs/beginner-keras/20keras-xOr.html) and the conversion of the saved model to a model.h file is [here](https://github.com/hpssjellis/my-examples-for-the-arduino-portentaH7/tree/master/m09-Tensoflow/tfjs-convert-to-arduino-header).
+If the inputs are both HIGH or both LOW the output should be near 0.
+If either input is HIGH and the other LOW the ouput should be close to 1.

+3. [b03_makerML_layers.ino](b03-makerML-layers.ino) This program gives information about the model that has been loaded and tests if the model can be loaded.
+It does not do a prediction so knowing input and output dimensions or types is not needed.
+The program should actually assist in showing types and dimensions.
+More work is needed here.
+Output is on the serial monitor. minimal blinking is done in this program.

+4. [b04_makerML_template.ino]() Draft template to start your own program based on when I am happy with the original demo b01_makerML_hello_world.ino.

 # These have already been deprecated in favour of the B series above